Washington and Lee University School of Law: Facilities

 Sydney Lewis Hall is the home of the school of law on the historic campus of Washington and Lee in Lexington, Virginia.
 Lewis Hall was built in 1977 with a $9 million gift from Best Products founder Sydney Lewis and his wife Frances of Virginia.
 Lewis Hall was designed by Marcellus Wright Cox & Smith Architects in the Mid-century modern style.
 In addition to lecture halls, classrooms, and offices for faculty and staff, Lewis Hall houses the 150-seat Millhiser Moot Courtroom with the accompanying Robert E. Stroud Judge's Chambers and the Roger D. Groot Jury Room.
 The Millhiser Moot Courtroom serves as the continuity of operations site for the United States Court of Appeals for the Federal Circuit.
 Lewis Hall also has a cafeteria for students, staff, and faculty called the Brief Stop, which serves food, snacks, and drinks.

-As part of its $35 million campaign completed in 2015, Honor Our Past, Build Our Future, the School of Law renovated and modernized the facilities.
+As part of its $35 million campaign completed in 2015, Honor Our Past, Build Our Future, the School of Law renovated and modernized its facilities.
 The project resulted in more flexible space for student collaboration and study, new homes for four of the school's legal clinics and student organizations, more natural lighting, a new library reading room, a new high-tech trial courtroom, and an improved entry sequence and navigation for the building.

-Lewis Hall's cornerstones are the Wilbur C. Hall Law Library and Lewis F. Powell, Jr. Wing.
+Lewis Hall's cornerstones are the Wilbur C. Hall Law Library and Lewis F. Powell Jr. Wing.
 The 58155 sqft Wilbur C. Hall Law Library is a Federal Depository Library for the U.S. Government and includes a separate faculty library, a rare book room, and an audio-visual media center and is open 24-hours a day.
 The library houses more than 492,000 volumes and is unique in offering each student personally designated work and storage space.
 The Powell Wing was built in 1992 to house the professional and personal papers and archives of the United States Supreme Court Justice and noted W&L alum as well as other manuscript collections, rare books, and archives of the law school.
-The Powell Wing includes an expanded main reading room space, in addition to stack area and work space for the papers.
+The Powell Wing includes an expanded main reading room space, in addition to stack area and workspace for the papers.
 The archives are managed by full-time staff and are open to researchers, faculty, and students.

-Programs and admissions
+Admissions and program

-W&L Law's full-time Juris Doctor program, one of the smallest in the country, is the primary degree-program at the Law School.
-The Class of 2021 numbered 131 students with a median LSAT of 163 and a median undergraduate grade point average of 3.50.
-International exchange programs are available for Juris Doctor students with Trinity College in Dublin and the University of Copenhagen in Copenhagen.
+W&L Law's full-time Juris Doctor program, one of the smallest in the country, is the primary degree program at the Law School.
+For the Class of 2021 (numbering 131 students) 33.50% of applicants were accepted of which just 14.15% enrolled, with enrolled students having a median LSAT of 163 and a median undergraduate grade point average of 3.50.
+An international exchange program is available for Juris Doctor students for study at Trinity College in Dublin or the University of Copenhagen in Copenhagen.